Brightcove

 simple screenshot

-Now you have access to the webcam through the browser!
-This example is fun, but pretty useless since all we can do is show someone themselves (mirror app?).
+Now you have access to the webcam through the browser.
+This example is fun but pretty useless since all we can do is show someone themselves.

-Note - Before we get started, I need to be clear that the example we're building only works in Firefox.
-I'll go into this more later, but the tl;dr is that Firefox is the only one that's implemented the MediaRecorder API at this point.
+Note: As of 2014, Firefox is the only browser that's implemented the MediaRecorder API.
 If you want to make this work in Chrome as well, there are projects such as RecordRTC and MediaStreamRecorder.

-We need a dead simple server side component for this example, but it only needs to do two things: 1.
-Return a valid AWS policy so we can upload directly from their browser.
-2. Submit an encoding job to Zencoder.
+We need a simple server-side component for this example, but it only needs to do two things:

-I like to use the Express framework for Node for examples like this, but if you're more comfortable using something else, like Sinatra, feel free to ignore this example and use whatever you'd like.
-Since we're more concerned about the client side code, I'm not going to dig into the server side implementation, but feel free to comment if you have questions.
+We like to use the Express framework for Node with examples like this, but if you're more comfortable using something else, like Sinatra, feel free to ignore this example and use whatever you'd like.
+Since we're more concerned about the client-side code, we're not going to dig into the server-side implementation.

 var S3_BUCKET = 'YOUR-S3-BUCKET-NAME';